alan-platform/alan-platform.github.io/pages/faq.md

 ## What is the roadmap for Alan?

-Alan is already used by [M-industries](https://www.m-industries.com) and [Kjerner](https://www.kjerner.com/) to build solutions for their customers.
-However, we're not done yet improving the platform and creating new and better features.
+Alan is actively being used by [Kjerner](https://www.kjerner.com/) and [Applicatiefabriek](https://www.applicatiefabriek.nl/) to build solutions for their customers.
+Using our experience developing these solutions, we are constantly extending and improving the Alan platform.

 Long term plans include:

-- Open up our online development and hosting solution for quick experiments and proof of concept by any developer
-- Extend the generated GUI so that there are even less reasons to go with a custom gui
+- Improve the generated GUI so that there are even less reasons to go with a custom gui
 - Make custom gui's (on the platform) easily extendible for third-party control & widget developers
 - Make todo's the primary driver for the interaction with an application.
 - Improved querying, reporting and data visualization features.
 - Improved support for creating "live dashboard" applications.
 - Making development more accessible to first-time application developers by providing a graphical modeler
 - Providing a marketplace for applications, external connectors and gui controls & widgets
-- Create more and more powerful legacy application logic imports